Thin Plate Spline Surface Reconstruction via the Method of Matched Sections: Numerical Validation and Surface Reconstruction

 We can also exclude regularization by either setting the second part of the denominator \eqref{eq:force_spreading} to zero or assuming $\zeta$ to be very large.
 Doing so will give us the best approximation for the case of central input (Fig.~\ref{fig:cosine_results_spreading2}).

 We also demonstrate that the third derivative discontinuity arises only in the vicinity of the attachment point.
-Going back to the example shown in Fig.~\ref{fig:cosine_results_fine_mesh}, if the bending curvatures are taken along an off-center skeleton line $y=0.25$ instead of the central line $y=0$, the distribution becomes considerably smoother even without the regularization technique, as shown in Fig.~\ref{fig:cosine_results_spreading3}.
+Returning to the configuration shown in Fig.~\ref{fig:cosine_results_fine_mesh}, if the bending curvatures are taken along an off-center skeleton line $y=0.25$ instead of the central line $y=0$, the distribution becomes considerably smoother even without the regularization technique, as shown in Fig.~\ref{fig:cosine_results_spreading3}.

 Another important advantage of MMS is its ability to operate with an irregular set of input points.
 Suppose we are given 5 input points chosen randomly; for convenience, we will align them with the centers of certain elements: